bradgrantham/simple-serial-terminal/README.md

 This tool opens
-a device at a particular baud rate, hooks the terminal to the serial port, and gets out of the way.
+a device at a particular baud rate a "8,N,1", hooks the terminal to the serial port, and gets out of the way.
 Run it something like the following, then press tilde (`~`) then period to exit.